Portfolio Tips to Get That Internship

 How are you separating yourself from all of the other designers out in the world?
 Or from your classmates who may be applying for the same internship, with the same class work?

 Your personal brand could be what people will remember as they are sorting through dozens of portfolios and emails.
 Our Creative Director, for example, has glasses that everyone always thinks are upside-down.
 She realized this was her brand: people remembered her for it.
 So, she turned it into her social media handles and her personal brand on her personal site.
-Push yourself to think beyond designing your initials.
+Push yourself to think beyond designing a monogram of your initials.